Witness Post: The Big “V”

 In June of 1992, a few months after my wife recovered from her child delivery and episiotomy, she was finally able to walk without wincing.
 She marched into our bedroom one night, after changing another diaper, and announced, “It is time for you to pitch in.
 Step up and have that vasectomy!”
 With three young daughters under the age of four it seemed a justifiable request.
 But what was the rush?
 Our oldest child was going to be 4 in October; our middle child was 2; and our newborn daughter was three months old.
-Perhaps I could protest and say, “Not yet,” but eventually it would be my turn.
-My protests stood on soft sand and sounded slippery.
+Perhaps I could protest and say, “Not yet!”
+Her request was on solid ground while my protest was on slippery sand.
+Eventually it would be my turn.
+Time to man up.

 The agreement to being the father of three children was nowhere near the commitment to labor and delivery that my wife had endured.
 She had carried the three children in utero for a combined 27 months; I had been the sperm donor and sideline’s “coach.”
 Her body was stretched, organs moved around, and muscles torn in ways that no man knows.
 At this point in our lives, to be a fully-participating member in our personal planned parenthood, I had to commit to “the next step:” surgery.
 It was my turn to take one for the team.
 Time to have the “Big V.”